sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Its difficult to forget first love for both males and females commonly. ~ Sahil

+- Difference between belief and to know is like to know what thirst is and when thirst is quenched. ~ Sahil

 - Value of money --- bread, clothes and house (roti-kapra-makaan). ~ Unknown

 - I like glass materials because they are transparent.
 Transparency builds trust and confidence. ~ Sahil